Chrysler Problems, Dodge Problems, Jeep Problems, are all TIPM problems.

 The frustration for many vehicle owners is that the dealerships and mechanics don’t always know right away what the problem is.
 Therefore they can sometimes spend time and money, replacing other parts that are not the cause of the problem, such as the batteries or the fuel pump.
 This wastes more time and money, and adds more frustration to the already gnawing headache your vehicle is giving you.

 Due to the enormous amount of vehicles that have been effected, there has been a class action lawsuit against, Chrysler, Dodge, Jeep, Fiat and Volkswagon.
 However, there has been very little progress in any type of effective recall.
 There have been numerous complaints, and if you look on consumer reports under one of these effected vehicles, you will see what owners are saying.
-For example, the 2011 Dodge Durango you can check it out on this link: https://www.consumerreports.org/cars/dodge/durango/2011/reliability
+For example, you can see complaints about the 2011 Dodge Durango TIPM at this link: https://www.consumerreports.org/cars/dodge/durango/2011/reliability

 The following vehicles have been included in the lawsuit: